Book Online With:

 Published on 01/28/22

 One of the most common hormone disorders and causes of female infertility among women is polycystic ovarian syndrome, or PCOS.
-Although PCOS can make conception seem more difficult, and there is no cure, there are ways to treat it.
-It is possible that a woman can have healthy ovulation, conception and a full term healthy pregnancy with PCOS.
+Although PCOS can make conception seem more difficult and incurable, there are ways to treat it.
+It is possible that a woman can have healthy ovulation, conception, and a full-term healthy pregnancy with PCOS.

 PCOS affects close to as many as 5 million American women or up to 10% of women in their reproductive ages.
 When treating women for healthy conception, it comes with the risk of specific pregnancy complications.
-Have no fear though!
-It’s absolutely common that women with PCOS deliver healthy babies daily.
+So, can you get pregnant with PCOS?
+Have no fear!
+Commonly, women with PCOS deliver healthy babies daily.

 If you’re looking to get pregnant or help increase the chances of getting pregnant with PCOS – here’s what you need to know.

 More so, the hormonal imbalance interferes with the ability of the follicles to release eggs.
-Without the release of the eggs, they wind up staying in the ovaries and becoming a cyst.
-This is where the name poly – many – ovary syndrome comes from.
+Without the release of the eggs, they wind up staying in the ovaries and becoming cysts.
+It is how the term poly meaning “many,” in polycystic ovary syndrome originates.

 It’s entirely unknown what causes PCOS in the first place.
 However, there are some factors that are believed to be linked to PCOS:

-Obesity or Being Overweight: women with PCOS are at a higher risk for becoming overweight, while overweight women are at a higher risk for PCOS.
-It’s not been totally proven either is caused by the other but it’s a good idea to choose a healthy lifestyle for increased chances of conception.
+• Obesity or Being Overweight: Women with PCOS are at a higher risk for becoming overweight, while overweight women are at a higher risk for PCOS.
+While it’s not fully proven that one causes the other, adopting a healthy lifestyle can improve your chances of conception.

-Excess Insulin: women with PCOS may be dealing with higher insulin levels.
+• Excess Insulin: Women with PCOS may be dealing with higher insulin levels.
 This is because the hormone imbalance causes their bodies to have a hard time using the insulin properly.
-Which contributes to weight gain.
+It can contribute to weight gain.

-More Androgens: women who produce higher testosterone because of PCOS also tend to have higher levels of androgen hormones altogether.
-These are considered the “male hormones” that control things like baldness.
-Naturally, women already produce these, just at much lower levels.
+• More Androgens: Women who produce higher testosterone because of PCOS also tend to have higher levels of androgen hormones altogether.
+These are known as “male hormones” that influence traits like baldness.
+Women naturally produce them as well, but at much lower levels.

 It’s common to see PCOS develop after puberty but it can also appear in the later years.
 You might have PCOS if you are dealing with some of its common symptoms: